Navtej8000/PowerShell-Help-Desk-Automation-Lab/README.md

 This project was created in a controlled home-lab environment using test accounts.

-In a production environment, additional controls should be considered, including:
+In a production environment, additional controls would be required, including:

-- Least-privilege administrative permissions
+- Least-privilege administrative access
-- Role-based access control
+- Role-based permissions
-- Secure credential handling
+- Secure credential management
-- Password and secret management
+- Input validation
 - Administrative logging and auditing
-- Input validation
 - Change-management procedures
-- Approval workflows for sensitive account changes
+- Approval workflows for sensitive operations

-The dashboard is intended as a learning demonstration of PowerShell and Active Directory automation rather than a production-ready administrative application.
+The dashboard is a learning project demonstrating PowerShell and Active Directory automation rather than a production-ready administrative application.

 ---